 This self-financed Undergraduate programme is the only one of its kind in the country and has been designed by VVM’s Shree Damodar College of Commerce & Economics.
 The financial sector is one of the most rapidly growing service sectors in India as well as in the world, and offers huge employment opportunities.
-Presently specialization in Finance is only a Post-Graduate option [MBA, MBA (Financial Services)], and not all students can pursue a Post- Graduate degree.
+Specialization in Finance is otherwise only a Post-Graduate option [MBA, MBA (Financial Services)], and not all students can pursue a Post- Graduate degree.

 The programme aims to develop students’ knowledge and skills in the vast areas of Finance and can help students gain entry into the Finance sector.
 This is a suitable option for students who wish to pursue careers in banking, insurance, mutual funds, financial services, corporate finance and other areas in finance.
 It is also an ideal educational foundation for a Management career in Finance, Banking and Financial Services.

-Previously known as Bachelor of Business Studies (Financial Services), the programme is a credit-based programme, with continuous evaluation and strong emphasis on the development of students’ knowledge, skills, soft skills and personality.
+Previously known as Bachelor of Business Studies (Financial Services), this is a credit-based programme, with continuous evaluation and strong emphasis on the development of students’ knowledge, soft skills and personality.
 The teaching methodology is also less lecture-based and more student-centric, with the use of case studies, group discussions and other similar methods, which improve students’ understanding and ability to apply knowledge.
 Continuous evaluation takes the form of quizzes, student seminars, student presentations, article reviews, newspaper readings and discussions, and other innovative methods of assessment that help develop the students’ confidence, presentation skills, communication skills, independent thinking, etc.

 For entry into this programme, a student must have passed Standard XII with minimum 50% in any stream of the Goa Board of Secondary and Higher Secondary Education or any other equivalent examination recognized by Goa University.

-NUMBER OF SEMESTERS, HOW THE COURSES ARE DISTRIBUTED:
+NUMBER OF SEMESTERS, HOW THE COURSES ARE DISTRIBUTED

-INTERNSHIP AND PROJECT:
+NTERNSHIP AND PROJECT:

 During the course of the 3-year programme, students complete 2 summer internships – between Semesters II & III and between Semesters IV & V, based on which they write project reports and present seminars.
 This exposure to the world of work helps them relate their theoretical knowledge to the real world, and gives students the competitive edge needed when applying for jobs